Dispatcher

 The excerpt can be set with a very short sentence, and it will be shown as an email content preview by some clients, usually Gmail.

-Do not add left or right-aligned images; email clients mess up with them.
+Do not add left or right-aligned images with the classic editor; email clients mess up with them.
 But sometimes they work.

 Expert tip.
-Do not add a big generic image or a giant logo on top of the email: the first part should immediately attract attention.
+Do not add a big generic image or a giant logo on top of the email: the first part should immediately attract attention with content.

 Need help with images?
 Install Instant Image, a plugin that integrates Pexels and many other image sources.